Happening-Community/requests-and-offers/README.md

 # Request And Offers

-Requests And Offers is a hAppenings.community project to facilitate exchange between Holochain creators, developers, advocates, projects and organisations!
+Requests And Offers is a hAppenings.community project to facilitate exchange between Holochain creators, developers, advocates, projects and organizations!
 It's an agent-centric, distributed marketplace of requests and offers built with Holochain.

 - [Litepaper](https://happenings-community.gitbook.io/)